thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

 ### Desktop PC

 This is a bit of a tricky one.
 My desktop PC is Linux will full disk encryption.
-There isn't a way that allows me to unlock my PC without storing my master encryption password somewhere on another system in cleartext.
+There isn't a way that allows me to unlock my PC without storing my master encryption password somewhere on another system in clear text.
 I have opted for the more sane approach.

 ***A bash script that runs on startup***

 But this can't just run every time my computer boots up - as my backups are only done nightly.

-This script needs to handle both of the Borg side, as well as the PBS side.
+This script needs to handle both of the Borg side, and the PBS side.

 And we also need to start it with systemd so we can make sure the network is online + also make it non-blocking so I can still use my desktop environment.